-About
+About Oscilloscope

-In the "About" interface, view legal information, Android version, kernel version, version number and other information.
+In the "About" interface, view legal information, Android version, IP address, build number and other information.
+Accept online updates: turn off/on System update, app update, boot interface update, userguide update ...

 13.4 File Manager

 File manager app can enable quick access to and management of various files stored on the equipment.